oJckstr/starwarsquiz/README.md

 - **Quit Anytime**: Press 'q' during any question to exit early
 - **Score Tracking**: See your final score and how many questions you completed
 - **Command-Line Arguments**: Quick start by passing difficulty as an argument
-- **Color-Coded Feedback**: Visual indicators for correct/incorrect answers
+- **Color-Coded Feedback**: Visual indicators for correct/incorrect answers (may not work properly on Windows, but what does?)
+- **Cross-Platform Support**: Works on Linux, Mac, and even Windows (though we can't promise the same level of enjoyment)

 ## Installation